Thoughts from Time to Time on Linux and Security

 The New Android Version Should Help Security

 Android version 4.4 has some nice security improvements.
-The biggest is the move to is that SELinux will now enforce its policy.
+The biggest is the move to having SELinux enforce its policy.
 There are also some nice improvements in the handling of digital certificates.

 What Happens When Your Cloud Server Gets Hacked?